Classic Irish Coffee is a wonderful way to warm up on a cold evening. The combination of coffee, Irish whiskey, sugar, and cream can’t be matched.

 - 2 teaspoons dark brown sugar

-If desired you can whip the heavy cream until it is firm and dollop it onto the coffee.
+- Use a whisk to slightly whip the heavy cream until it is bubbly but still pourable.
+Gently pour the cream over the back of a spoon on top of the coffee.
+If desired, you can whip the heavy cream until it is firm and dollop it onto the coffee.